Autism spectrum disorder is a neurodevelopmental condition with a wide range of signs, symptoms, and abilities.

 Applied behavior analysis (ABA) is a type of therapy that focuses on changing unwanted behaviors while reinforcing desirable ones.
 ABA therapy is currently the most effective form of autism treatment, with an improvement rate of over 90 percent.

-ABA therapy can help your child to build and strengthen social and communication skills, for example:
+ABA therapy can help your child to build and strengthen social skills and social communication skills, for example:

 - Improve language skills